mapokapo/mapokapo/README.md

-- 👋 Hi, I’m @mapokapo
+- 👋 Hi, my name is Leo
 - 👀 I’m interested in **Full Stack Web** and **Mobile App** Development!
 - 🌱 I’m currently learning NestJS and using it to make cross-platform REST APIs
 - ✨ I want to learn a lot more about backend development, especially using GraphQL!